Custom Routing in ASP.NET Core MVC

 https://localhost:44359/Student/Details/10

-As of now, you can observe that whenever we run the application, by default, it loads the base URL (https://localhost:44359/) of the application and give us a 404 error.
-This is because we have not set any default values for our Route parameter.
-If we have not specified the Controller or Action method name in the URL, what should the Controller and Action method execute?
+As of now, you can observe that whenever we run the application, by default, it loads the base URL (https://localhost:44359/) of the application and gives us a 404 error.
+This is because we have not set any default values for our Route parameters.
+If we have not specified the name of the controller or action method in the URL, which controller and action method should execute?

-Let us proceed and understand how we can specify the default values for our Route Parameter so that if we do not specify the Controller or Action method name in the URL or when the application launch, it should take the default values from the Route and execute the action method.
+Let us proceed and understand how we can specify the default values for our Route Parameter.
+If we do not specify the Controller or Action method name in the URL, it should take the default values from the Route and execute the action method.
+So, using Default values, we can specify what happens if parts of the route are not provided in the URL.
+For example, when we navigate to the following two URLs

 https://localhost:44359/